 Consumerism In America and Why Are You Wearing Gang Colors?

 Consumerism in America rages on.
-There are billions of dollars spent every year on research and advertising to entice us to buy the useless cool stuff we don’t want or really need.
+Every year, billions of dollars are spent on research and advertising to entice us to buy the useless, cool stuff we don’t want or need.

-This advertising has many doing what I call Consumerism in America, more, more and more trance dance.
+This advertising has many doing what I call Consumerism in America, increasingly trance dance.

 Minimalism has emerged as a counter to the more, more, and more trance dance called consumerism in America.
 Just think about it.
-Societies that are not exposed to this type of advertising bombardment don’t do the consumerism in America more, more and more trance dance.
+Societies not exposed to this type of advertising bombardment don’t do the consumerism in America more and more trance dance.

 The natural desires that all humans have to acquire things are directed in more natural ways and not hijacked by well-crafted and highly researched advertising campaigns.